How to Create an NTSA Business Account in Kenya

 Before beginning your application, ensure you have the following:

-• Certificate of Incorporation or Business Registration Certificate
+• A Certificate of Incorporation or Business Registration Certificate

-• Active eCitizen account linked to the business
+• An Active eCitizen account linked to the business

 Requirements may change over time, so it’s advisable to confirm the latest documentation on the official government portals before applying.